 There is no specific evidence of the cause.
 Sixty percent of patients have chronic hepatitis but without serologic evidence of a viral infection.
 The disease is associated with anti-smooth muscle autoantibodies.

 The etiology of autoimmune hepatitis is unknown.
 Current proposition for pathogenesis is thought to be secondary to a failure of immune tolerance in a genetically susceptible individual leading to a T-cell mediated inflammation caused by various environmental triggers.
 Common triggers include infections, medications, and toxins.
 Certain human leukocyte antigen (HLA) haplotypes are more susceptible to the development of autoimmune hepatitis.
 Susceptible alleles are different in different ethnic groups.
-Among Caucasian North Americans and northern Europeans, susceptible alleles are located on the short arm of chromosome 6, specifically within the region of DRB-1.
+Among White North Americans and Northern Europeans, susceptible alleles are located on the short arm of chromosome 6, specifically within the region of DRB-1.
 Nitrofurantoin and minocycline are well-documented culprits of drug-induced autoimmune hepatitis.
-Tumor necrosis factor alpha drugs have been more recently linked to autoimmune hepatitis.
+Tumor necrosis factor-alpha drugs have been more recently linked to autoimmune hepatitis.

 The specimen of liver biopsy should include 6 portal triads for autoimmune hepatitis diagnosis.
 Typical autoimmune hepatitis biopsy includes mononuclear inflammatory infiltrate mostly plasma cells, located primarily in the portal tracts.
 This inflammation leads to piecemeal necrosis of hepatocytes leading to the destruction of limiting plate (interface hepatitis), bridging fibrosis (connecting portal and central area of hepatocytes), regenerating nodules, and finally cirrhosis.
 Twenty-five percent of cases show changes in bile ducts such as ductopenia, cholangitis.